uchida/ansible-miniconda-role/README.md

 `miniconda_version` is a variable to specify version of miniconda.
 default: `"3.16.0"`.

+`miniconda_installer_checksum:` is a variable to checksum for miniconda_installer.
+default: `""`, do not check the digest.

 `miniconda_prefix` is a variable to specify install prefix for miniconda.
 default: `~/miniconda` or `~/miniconda3`, it depends on `miniconda_python`.